 "I'm not going to write a dissent this time," Justice Hugo L. Black opined privately and impatiently in December 1960.
 "I've written enough on these."
 Anastaplo is "too stubborn for his own good.
 This whole thing is a little silly on his part."66 The event prompting Black's dismay was the Court's vote in conference to reject Anastaplo's petition arising from his refusal in 1950 to answer questions about his political beliefs as a condition for admission to the Illinois bar.
 Black's feelings were understandable: no one thought Anastaplo was a Communist or any other kind of threat to the Republic.
-Justice Harlan's majority opinion was factually correct: Anastaplo "holds the key to admission in his own hands."67 Nonetheless, Black did write a dissent, defending without qualification the petitioner's First Amendment right to silence: "We must not be afraid to be free," he declared.68

-Anastaplo's defeat in the Supreme Courthe argued his own case-highlights a curiosity in the professional accomplishments of one whom a former teacher later described as an "adamantly principled philosopher and scholar," adding "any man who is kicked out of Russia, Greece [as had happened to Anastaplo] and the Illinois bar can't be all bad."69 Had the bar committee been more tolerant, had Anastaplo been more flexible, or even had he won his case in the Supreme Court, his career path might have been vastly different.
+Justice Harlan's majority opinion was factually correct: Anastaplo "holds the key to admission in his own hands."67 Nonetheless, Black did write a dissent, defending without qualification the petitioner's First Amendment right to silence: "We must not be afraid to be free," he declared.68 in the professional accomplishments of one whom a former teacher later described as an "adamantly principled philosopher and scholar," adding "any man who is kicked out of Russia, Greece [as had happened to Anastaplo] and the Illinois bar can't be all bad."
+Had the bar committee been more tolerant, had Anastaplo been more flexible, or even had he won his case in the Supreme Court, his career path might have been vastly different.
 Without both his primary and secondary contributions, the literature on the American Constitution would surely be far less interesting and rich.